Dr Emma Biggs - Psychologist

 Location: Leuven & Online

-Life with a chronic illness often comes with many challenges.
-Changes to work, social life, and identity, alongside ongoing physical symptoms, can take a significant toll.
-If you then add in navigating a foreign health system, in your non-native language, without your extended social network, this can feel really overwhelming.
+My research (and personal) journey has led me from the USA, to the UK, to The Netherlands, to Belgium, back to the USA, and then back to Belgium.
+Wherever I went I encountered the same stories: life with a chronic illness often comes with many challenges.
+If you then add in navigating a foreign health system, in your non-native language, without your extended social network, this can feel really overwhelming, isolating, and destabilizing.

 If you would like to chat about your experience with a chronic condition, being affected by a loved one’s condition, or simply want some support with international life, then please reach out.
 I offer counselling in English to adults, both online and in-person.